Empowering and Impacting the Next Generation

 - 100% of summer participants earn college credit to put them on the path to postsecondary success

 In 2019, we served 1,590 high school students and had the support of 200 volunteers.

 Read more about WBW’s 2019 season with our 2019 WBW Annual Report

 When I was told the program would change my life, I didn’t realize how true it would be. . . .
 Washington Business Week has taught me so much more than just how to succeed in a professional setting.
 I am now comfortable speaking in front of a large group of people and leading a group of strangers to success.
 Not only can I read financial reports and write a business plan, I can make new friends I will keep for a lifetime in a group of people I have only known for a week. . . .
 Business Week has taught me to step out of my comfort zone, take risks, and take responsibility for my actions.

-WBW is returning to in-person day program and offering virtual programs in 2022!
+WBW is offering in-person and virtual programs in 2023!